Signage Rights in Commercial Leases: What Tenants Can Put Up (and Where)

 Depending on the property, you may be negotiating rights for:

 If the lease just says “signage subject to landlord approval,” your practical rights may be close to zero.
+The strongest position is a signed sign exhibit — a drawing showing type, dimensions, location, and design — attached to the lease, rather than a single sentence of intent.

 The biggest tenant signage traps